maniaplanet/documentation/dedicated-server/matchmaking.md

 Since the release of the ManiaPlanet 3.0 update the previous matchmaking based on the ManiaLive server controller has been replaced by a centralized system hosted by Nadeo.

-The new matchmaking system is easy to use, demand only a small amount of configuration and doesn't require any external dependency.
+The new matchmaking system is easy to use, demands only a small amount of configuration and doesn't require any external dependency.
 Everything is integrated within ManiaPlanet and can be used by anybody ranging from a single player to a servers hosting company.
 With this guide you will have a matchmaking architecture ready in a few minutes.

 ## For server hoster